 Donating your brain to the MS Research Australia Brain Bank after your death will:

 - Help researchers find diagnostic markers for early detection

 - Help researchers discover possible cures and prevention measures for MS

 Read more at Virtual Medical Centre

-The Multiple Sclerosis Society offers support services such as counselling, assessment, employer liaison, work simplification strategies, support groups, respite accommodation and much more.
-Support services available vary from state to state.
+The Australian MS state societies offer a range of support services including counselling, assessment, employer liaison, work simplification strategies, support groups, respite accommodation and much more.
+Services vary across organisations and locations;

 International MS organisations:

 There are also several organisations globally that can provide information and resources for people living with MS.